 Trying a different workout is always beneficial for your physical well-being.
-Not only does the body get used to the same routine, but the mind does too.
+The body gets used to the same routine, and the mind does.
 So, when you incorporate something different into an already existing workout plan, it can help tremendously.
-The benefits are endless, it helps to burn more calories and get you out of a plateau.
-We do the same thing over and over again and our body starts to form a resistance to it.
+The benefits are endless; it helps to burn more calories and get you out of a plateau.
+We do the same thing over and over again, and our body starts to form a resistance to it.
 Unless we break that resistance, it will keep prolonging itself.
-You will not see results further, which can be stressful to anyone.
+You will not see results further, which can be stressful for anyone.

 What Is a Plateau?

 A plateau is when the body adjusts to a workout routine.
 If you walk, you will see the result.
-But once the plateau occurs, you will not see further results, as you imagined too.
-So, even the smallest change within your exercise routine can be significant!
+But once the plateau occurs, you will not see different results as you imagined.
+So, even the slightest change within your exercise routine can be significant!
 When the workout plateau occurs, it can be demotivating and lessen the excitement of working out.
-When you start to see that no results are showing, switch up your routine and your body will work in overdrive.
+When you start to see that no results are showing, switch up your routine, and your body will work in overdrive.
 Benefiting you all around.

 Incorporate Strength Training

 Most often, cardio is the main focus when working out.
-While doing cardio is beneficial for the mind, body, and heart, it sometimes can become boring.
+While cardio benefits the mind, body, and heart, it can sometimes become boring.
 Adding muscle-building techniques such as strength training can give your workout the extra push it needs.
-Strength training helps to burn fat, while also building muscle.
+Strength training helps to burn fat while also building muscle.

-Once you start building muscle, the fat that dissolves will become more prominent and muscle will be replaced in that area.
-Not only does this technique make you look leaner, but also helps with adding stamina and strength.
+Once you start building muscle, the fat that dissolves will become more prominent, and muscle will be replaced in that area.
+Not only does this technique make you look leaner, but it also helps with adding stamina and strength.

-Increasing intensity does not mean working out too hard or for longer periods.
-It just means that giving yourself the extra push you need.
+Increasing intensity does not mean working out too hard or for more extended periods.
+It just means giving yourself the extra push you need.
 Your heart rate will beat faster, allowing your calories to burn quicker and toning the overall body.
-Intensity can be added even while doing the same workout sets and the same routine.
+Intensity can be added even while doing the same workout sets and routines.

 - Using dumbbells